-You may choose elective modules of the program in Food Systems, of other natural science Master's programs of the University of Hohenheim and of other degree programs offered at the University of Hohenheim.
+You may choose elective modules of the program in Food Systems, of other natural science Master's programs and of all other Master's programs offered at the University of Hohenheim.
+If you want to take modules at other German or foreign universities, you need to petition the board of examiners.
+Please contact the examinations office for further information.
 For detailed information about possible elective modules offered in winter and summer semesters as well as information about the registration for a module, please visit www.uni-hohenheim.de/en/module-catalogue.